microsoft/checkedc-llvm-test-suite/docs/Benchmarking-on-Windows.md

-# Running Benchmarks on Windows 10
+# Running LNT Tests on Windows 10

 The LNT testing framework is tied to Unix.
 However, it can be run on Windows 10 using the beta